 - Leave it for a few minutes then rinse it off.

 - Repeat the process daily until the area is healed.

 Do not rub aggressively it might cause pain and bleeding.

-All that you need to do is take an aloe Vera gel directly extracted from the plant or as a gel.
+All that you need to do is take an Aloe Vera gel directly extracted from the plant or as a gel.

-Apply it directly on the infected area very gently and leave it for at least 20 minutes then rinse it off with water.
+Apply it directly to the infected area very gently and leave it for at least 20 minutes then rinse it off with water.
 You can do this several times a day until your inflamed area is healed.

 This remedy helps inflammation and redness of your ingrown hair.
 The anti-inflammatory elements it contains helps prevent such inconvenience.

 - Take two aspirin pills and let them melt in slightly warm water.

 - Add a teaspoon of honey and mix them.